 - a.
-Does not exceed the American Society for Testing and Materials (ASTM) specification, D975, for grade ultra-low sulfur 2-D or grade 2-D S15, or - b.
-Has a maximum sulfur content not to exceed 0.0015% by weight (15 ppm), and either a minimum cetane number of 40 or maximum aromatic content of 35 volume percent.
+Does not exceed the American Society for Testing and Materials (ASTM) specification, D975, for grade ultra low sulfur 2-D or grade 2-D S15, or - b.
+Has a maximum sulfur content not to exceed 0.0015% by weight (15 ppm), and either a minimum cetane number of forty or maximum aromatic content of thirty-five volume percent.

 Exceedance of these specifications may be considered credible evidence of an exceedance of emission limits.
 A change in the fuel type or the fuel sulfur content may require a permit to modify and operate.
-(9VAC5-80-1180)

-- 9. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel.
+- 9. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel oil.
 Each fuel supplier certification shall include the following: - a.
 The name of the fuel supplier; - b.
-The date on which the diesel fuel was received; - c.
-The quantity of diesel fuel delivered in the shipment; and - d.
-A statement that the diesel fuel: - i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.
+The date on which the diesel fuel oil was received; - c.
+The quantity of diesel fuel oil delivered in the shipment; and - d.
+A statement that the distillate oil complies with the requirements of Condition 8 Fuel Specification.

-Alternatively, the permittee must obtain approval from DEQ's NRO Regional Air Compliance Manager, if other documentation will be used to certify the diesel fuel type.
+Alternately, the permittee shall obtain approval from the Regional Air Compliance Manager of the DEQ's NRO if other documentation will be used to certify the diesel fuel oil type.

-Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 8.
-Exceedance of these specifications may be considered credible evidence of the exceedance of emission limits.
-(9VAC5-80-1180)
+Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by the DEQ, may be used to determine compliance with the fuel specifications stipulated in Condition 8.
+(9VAC5-80-1180) [5/8/2024]

-10. Diesel Fuel Throughput Limit - The emergency diesel engine gen-sets (Ref.
+10. Diesel Fuel Throughput Limits - The emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 35) combined shall consume no more than 684,506 gallons of diesel fuel oil per year, calculated daily as the sum of each consecutive 365-day period (all uses).
+Generator 1 through 106 and Transitory Generator 1 through 4) combined shall consume no more than 681,064 gallons of diesel fuel oil per year, calculated daily as the sum of each consecutive 365-day period (all uses).

-Compliance for the consecutive 365-day period shall be demonstrated daily by adding the total for the most recently completed calendar day to the individual daily totals for the preceding 364 days.
-(9VAC5-80-1180)
+Compliance for the consecutive 365-day period shall be demonstrated monthly by adding the total for the most recently completed calendar day to the individual daily totals for the preceding 364 days.